 The Neurological Surgery Residency Program at UT Southwestern Medical School graduated its first resident in 1965.
 Since that time, of the more than 80 who have graduated, three have gone on to become department chairs, and about 20 percent of graduates have entered a career in academic medicine.

-Our program is seven years in length including one introductory year consisting of general surgery, neurosurgery, and neurocritical care.
-Out of nearly 300 applications received each year, we interview about 40 candidates, and two-to-three residents are selected to enter the Neurological Surgery Residency Program.
+Our program is seven years in length with immersion into neurosurgery and neurocritical care in the first year of residency.
+Out of nearly 300 applications received each year, we interview about 40 candidates, and two or three residents are selected to enter the Neurological Surgery Residency Program.

 The Early Years: Mastering Skills

-The first two years of neurosurgery training (PGY-2 and PGY-3) are devoted to mastering patient and critical care skills.
+The PGY-2 and PGY-3 are devoted to mastering patient and critical care skills.
 Basic operative approaches, patient selection, and surgical skills are also emphasized.
 Rotations for the PGY-2 and PGY-3 years are primarily at Parkland Memorial Hospital and Zale Lipshy Pavilion—William P. Clements Jr. University Hospital.
 The third year also includes time for the micro-dissection laboratory with participation as an instructor in our cerebral aneurysm course at the annual Congress of Neurological Surgeons meeting.
-Development of a basic science research project also takes place.

-The final two years (PGY-6 and PGY-7) are spent in Chief Resident rotations at Parkland Memorial Hospital, Zale Lipshy Pavilion, and on senior resident rotations or mini-fellowships in various subspecialty areas.
+The senior and chief years (PGY-5, PGY-6 and PGY-7) are spent in Chief Resident rotations at Parkland Memorial Hospital, Zale Lipshy Pavilion, and on senior resident rotations or mini-fellowships in various subspecialty areas.
 To a degree, these years are tailored to the individual resident's educational needs to fulfill both board requirements and ultimate career goals.
 Trauma and critical care, complex spine, skull-base surgery, and functional neurosurgery are among the options for mini-fellowship experiences.
 Residents with an interest in cerebrovascular surgery may elect for an intensive experience in micro-neurosurgery or may have access to an introductory experience in endovascular surgery.